No-Fail Perennials of the Pacific Northwest

 Size: To 3 feet tall and 1 foot wide

-Grow it with: Pair this woodland plant with standards such as ferns and hostas.
+Grow It With: Pair this woodland plant with standards, including ferns and hostas.

 Zones: 3-8